Does Sand Help With Soil Drainage?

 abstract photo of gravel hills

-Between the two, gravel will typically drain soil better than sand will.
-Composition-wise, gravel is much larger than sand, which will break up soil better and reduce the chance of water pooling after heavy rainfall.
+Between the two, gravel typically drains soil better than sand.
+Composition-wise, gravel is much larger than sand, which breaks up soil better and reduces the chance of water pooling after heavy rainfall.

 Although sand works well to improve soil drainage, it can clump together and retain moisture, which isn't always helpful if your garden is prone to flooding.